Meet the teams

 I first visited Rwentobo as part of the first Mission Team from Tonbridge Baptist Church in 2014.
 This was led by Gordon Miller and we went to support World Shine PrimarySchool in Rwentobo.
 I have visited since, both with other teams and individually, as God has given me a heart forthe rural poor in Uganda, for whom life is so challenging.

-I have worked at Warders Medical Centre for 25 years, recently stepping back from my role as nurse team leader, but remaining on the nurse bank, so I am able to help out with some nursing shifts when I am available.
-The contrast between what is available on the NHS at Warders and in local hospitals and what is available to the rural poor in Uganda is huge, but Hope Community Clinic is now providing hope to many by offering affordable health care.
+I have worked at Warders Medical Centre for 25 years, currently on the nurse bank but I will be retiring fully in May 2025.
+The contrast between what is available on the NHS in primary and secondary care in the UK and what is available to the rural poor in Uganda is huge, but Hope Community Clinic is addressing some of these inequalities by offering affordable health care in Rwentobo.
 I am pleased to use some of the extra time which is now available to me, to act as chair of a wonderful team of trustees as we work together as strategic partners for the clinic in fund raising and offering our support to the ongoing work, trusting God for each step.

 Mick H